swiftlang/swift-evolution/proposals/nnnn-conditional-attributes.md

 I propose two related changes to make it easier to adopt new attributes in existing code:

-* Allow `#if` checks to surround attributes wherever they appear, eliminating the need to clone a declaration just  to adopt a new attribute.
+* Allow `#if` checks to surround attributes on a declaration wherever they appear, eliminating the need to clone a declaration just  to adopt a new attribute.
 * Add a conditional directive `hasAttribute(AttributeName)` that evalutes `true` when the compiler has support for the attribute with the name `AttributeName` in the current language mode.

 The first two of these can be combined to make the initial example less repetitive and more descriptive: